samarsinghal/lab-spring-boot-k8s-probes/workshop/content/exercises/02-enabling-actuator-module.md

 To enable the actuator module for the Java application, we need to edit the `pom.xml` file which contains the project and configuration details used by Maven to build the project.

-Open up the the `pom.xml` in the editor.
+Open up the the `pom.xml` file in the editor.

 ```editor:open-file
 file: ~/exercises/demo/pom.xml